danielkuhlen/academicwriting/README.md

 ### Paper

-This folder contains the template by Christopher Kenny for writing an academic article.
-The format is a slightly modified Nature style.
+This folder contains the Nature article [template](https://github.com/christopherkenny/nature) by [Christopher Kenny](https://christophertkenny.com).
+The template is slightly modified with a "parent" file, `paper.qmd`, that stores the YAML and all metadata.
+Rendering this produces the PDF.
+All sections are in the subdirectory `/sections` under individual QMD files to keep the writing process organized without one super long QMD file.

 -   /paper
     -   /paper.qmd (This is the core file.
 Rendering this produces the PDF.)